UltraOS/UltraProtocol/README.md

 `bpp` must be set to 32.

 ### ULTRA_FB_FORMAT_XRGB8888
-Standard RGBX format padded to 32 bits.
+Standard XRGB format padded to 32 bits.

 Layout of each pixel (low to high memory address):